Not too long ago, someone said to me, “You’ve changed.”

 Initially I was upset.
 It wasn’t so much that I was upset about the fact I had change.
 But, rather, the fact this person as unhappy with the progress I had made in life.

 In other words, this person was upset that I had made improvements in my life that they had not.
-And, that meant I was now in a different place in life than them.
+And, that meant I was now in a different place in life.

 The whole thing reminds me of the quote I chose to go under my senior photo in my high school yearbook.